EdgeGallery/toolchain/appdtranstool/README_en.md

         }
 ```

-in this way，Defined by package，The value of the required parameter can be obtained from the source standard。
+in this way, Defined by package, The value of the required parameter can be obtained from the source standard.

 #### Application package template conversion rules

-This rule stipulates what needs to be done when transitioning to the target standard，E.g. update file listupdateFiles、Files that need to be renamedrenameFiles，Need to generate parameter listgenerateValues、Do you need to performhashcheckisNeedHashCheck，Such as：
+This rule stipulates what needs to be done when transitioning to the target standard, E.g. update file listupdateFiles, Files that need to be renamedrenameFiles, Need to generate parameter listgenerateValues, Do you need to performhashcheckisNeedHashCheck, Such as:

 ```
 {